idaholab/moose/framework/doc/content/syntax/Mesh/index.md

 which may slow down the simulation setup, and at best may save follow-on mesh generators or simulation execution from undesirable behavior.

-### DAG and final mesh selection
+### DAG and final mesh selection id=final

 When chaining together several MeshGenerators, you are implicitly creating a DAG (directed acyclic graph).
 MOOSE evaluates and generates the individual objects to build up your final mesh.
 If your input file has multiple end points, (e.g. B->A and C->A) then MOOSE will issue an error and terminate.
 Generally, it doesn't make sense to have multiple end points since the output of one would simply be discarded anyway.
-It is possible to force the selection of a particular end point by using the "final_generator" parameter in the Mesh block.
+It is possible to force the selection of a particular end point by using the [!param](/Mesh/MeshGeneratorMesh/final_generator) parameter in the Mesh block.
 This parameter can be used on any generator whether there is ambiguity or not in the generator dependencies.

 ## Outputting The Mesh